Parson Russell Terrier

 |Weight (female)||15 lbs, fully grown|

 Ataxia is the major threat to the health of a PRT.
-This is a type of nerve damage or disease that can be caused by things such as inner ear imbalances or spinal cord constrictions.
+This is a type of nerve damage or disease related to inner ear imbalances or spinal cord constrictions.
 Ataxia takes the form of a disruption in the smooth coordination of the four limbs necessary for quadrupedal animals to move fluidly.

 Deafness is another issue that Parson Russell Terriers face.
 There are many causes of deafness in dogs as a result of infection, infestations, or various ear ailments but the majority of cases with a PRT occur simply due to their very long lifespan.

-None of these conditions are common but they are noted in the breed at a higher rate than in some other dogs.
+None of these conditions are common but they do occur in the breed at a higher rate than in some other dogs.
 Thus the major risks to the health of the breed are:

 - Patellar Luxation